 The European Green Capital Award pays tribute to European cities where innovative urban environmental management and initiatives have taken hold.
 Award winning cities lead the way in setting higher standards in sustainable urban development, listening to what their citizens want and pioneering innovative solutions to environmental challenges.

 An international Expert Panel performed a detailed technical assessment of each applicant on the basis of 12 environmental indicators covering climate change: mitigation; climate change adaptation; sustainable urban mobility; sustainable land use; nature and biodiversity; air quality; noise; waste; water; green growth and eco-innovation; energy performance; and governance.
-Following this technical evaluation, the Expert Panel selected the finalist cities that will go onto the final stage of the 2021 European Green Capital competition.
+Following this technical evaluation, the Expert Panel selected the finalist cities.

-The Jury will assess the finalists based on the following evaluation criteria:
+The Jury assessed the finalists based on the following evaluation criteria: